 Thank you for your interest in becoming a volunteer at the California State University Northridge Botanic Garden.
 Hands-on contributions are a vital part of the ongoing maintenance and growth of the facility.
 We have developed a few guidelines which formalizes our commitment to our Volunteers.

 Volunteers meet from 8:30 a.m. - 11:30 a.m. on Thursday mornings.
 Botanic Garden staff members provide a variety of projects for the volunteers to work on, either individually or in groups.
 Meet at the Greenhouse complex.

 For your safety and comfort please dress appropriately.
 Sturdy shoes which completely cover your feet are required.
 Consider a hat and/or sunscreen depending on the weather.
 You are encouraged to bring your own pruners and gloves, as well as any favorite garden tool.

 Parking is available in Lots G3 or G4 and permits may be purchased from the Information booth in G4 or from the self-service vending machines (quarters, $1, $5).
 There is often free parking along Zelzah, but check the parking signs beforehand.
-Spaces are limited along Zelzah, so arrive early or be prepared to purchase a parking pass ($6) to park on campus.
+Spaces are limited along Zelzah, so arrive early or be prepared to purchase a parking pass ($8 - over 4 hours, $6 - up to 4 hours) to park on campus.

 Our Volunteer Program is informal, but you will have to sign a Volunteer Release form.
 This paperwork will be completed during your initial visit as a Volunteer.